 This image conveys what I saw that late afternoon better than any of the above.
 It has that slight glow before the sunset, colors are dark and saturated with details in the shadows and the highlights.
-I now have another tool in my tool-chest.
+I now have another tool in my tool chest.
 You should try the process on a suitable image and see for yourself.
-It is much easier and much faster to do then to read this tips column.
+It is much easier and much faster to do than to read this tips column.
 Keep clicking.

 I would like to hear from you, feel free to leave a comment or send an e-mail a message to me.